Skip to content

 Ramiro Batallas

-Principal Backend Engineer at Oshyn.
-With over 15 years working as .Net Software Developer, implementing applications with MCV, SQL, Sitecore, Episerver and using methodologies like UML, CMMI and Scrum.
-Furthermore, as a team player, I can be described as a self-motivator possessing excellent analytical, communication, problem solving and decision-making.
+With over 15 years of working as a .Net Software Developer, implementing applications with MCV, SQL, Sitecore, Episerver, and using methodologies like UML, CMMI, and Scrum.
+Furthermore, as a team player, I can be described as a self-motivator possessing excellent analytical, communication, problem-solving solving and decision-making.